geodynamics/pylith/docs/user/examples/subduction-2d/common-information.md

 ## Metadata, Mesh, and Output

 The `pylithapp.metadata` section specifies metadata common to all simulations in the directory.
-We control the verbosity of the output written to stdout using `journal.info`.
 We set the parameters for importing the finite-element mesh in `pylithapp.mesh_generator`.

 ## Physics